General Surgery Residency Program at Vassar Brothers Medical Center

 • Comprehensive surgical oncology services with dedicated surgeon-led teams in breast, gastrointestinal, liver/pancreas, thoracic, head/neck, melanoma and gynecologic oncology

-• High-volume hepatobiliary and pancreatic services that emphasize minimally invasive liver surgery
+• High-volume hepatobiliary and pancreatic services including minimally invasive hepatobiliary surgery

-• Hyperthermic intraperitoneal chemotherapy (HIPEC), hyperthermic intrathroacic chemotherapy (HITEC) and isolated limb infusion (ILI), one of the few hospitals to offer these services
+• Hyperthermic intraperitoneal chemotherapy (HIPEC), and isolated limb infusion (ILI).
+Vassar may be one of the only community-based hospitals to offer both of these services

 • High quality breast surgery program including reconstruction